iteearmah/Eneza/README.md

 http://127.0.0.1:8000/api/v1/courses
 ```
 - You can use Postman (a REST Client)
-- Use the Access Token obtained from the registeration process to access the api
+- Use the Access Token obtained from the registeration process to access the API

 ### Headers for Postman
 ```